← All Inside Large Language Models modules

 This activity needs JavaScript.
 The lesson below still covers everything.

-The three knobs
+The three parameters

 This activity needs JavaScript.